machado2/random-things/README.md

-# fbmac.one
+# Random things

-Sometimes I just feel like writing some code, maybe for learning something or no reason at all.
-That is the kind of thing that is supposed to end on this repository

-You can see this thing running on https://www.fbmac.one
+You can see these things running on https://random.fbmac.net

 ![screenshot](screenshot.png)